Table of Contents

 Service Type Editor

-You can edit and configure the Service Types behavior using these tabs: General, Automation, Filter.
+You can edit and configure a service type's behaviour using these tabs: General, Automation, and Filter.

 Settings Tab